Degri95/bikesharing/README.md

 ![Trips by Weekday per Hour](/Resources/Trips_by_Weekday.PNG)

 The heatmap above shows how many trips were taken during different days and times of the week.
-Commute times have the highest usage, and the weekends having a moderate amount.
+Commute times and evenings have the highest usage, and the weekends with a moderate amount of usage.

 ### Trips by Gender